Culture of the United States: Social class and work

-Race and ancestry
+Race, ancestry, and immigration

+The United States has an ethnically diverse population, and 37 ancestry groups have more than one million members.
+White Americans with ancestry from Europe, the Middle East or North Africa, form the largest racial and ethnic group at 57.8% of the U.S. population.
+Hispanic and Latino Americans form the second-largest group and are 18.7% of the U.S. population.
+African Americans constitute the nation's third-largest ancestry group and are 12.1% of the total U.S. population.
+Asian Americans are the country's fourth-largest group, composing 5.9% of the U.S. population, while the country's 3.7 million Native Americans account for about 1%.
+In 2020, the median age of the U.S. population was 38.5 years.

+According to the United Nations, the U.S. has the highest number of immigrant population in the world, with 50,661,149 people.
+In 2018, there were almost 90 million immigrants and U.S.-born children of immigrants in the U.S., accounting for 28% of the overall U.S. population.
+In 2017, out of the U.S. foreign-born population, some 45% (20.7 million) were naturalized citizens, 27% (12.3 million) were lawful permanent residents, 6% (2.2 million) were temporary lawful residents, and 23% (10.5 million) were unauthorized immigrants.
+The U.S. led the world in refugee resettlement for decades, admitting more refugees than the rest of the world combined.

-Race in the United States is based on physical characteristics, such as skin color, and has played an essential part in shaping American society even before the nation's conception.
-Until the civil rights movement of the 1960s, racial minorities in the United States faced institutionalized discrimination and both social and economic marginalization.
-The United States Census Bureau currently recognizes five racial groupings: White, African, Native, Asian, and Pacific Islander.
+Race in the U.S. is based on physical characteristics, such as skin color, and has played an essential part in shaping American society even before the nation's conception.
+Until the civil rights movement of the 1960s, racial minorities in the U.S. faced institutional discrimination and both social and economic marginalization.
+The U.S. Census Bureau currently recognizes five racial groupings: White, African, Native, Asian, and Pacific Islander.
 According to the U.S. government, Hispanic Americans do not constitute a race, but rather an ethnic group.
 During the 2000 U.S. census, Whites made up 75.1% of the population; those who are Hispanic or Latino constituted the nation's prevalent minority with 12.5% of the population.
-African Americans made up 12.3% of the total population, 3.6% were Asian American and 0.7% were Native American.
+African Americans made up 12.3% of the total population, 3.6% were Asian American, and 0.7% were Native American.